systemli/ansible-role-letsencrypt/README.md

 token to the TXT record at `sub.example.org._le.example.org` during the DNS challenge and remove it afterwards.

+### Wildcard support with the DNS challenge

+Obtaining wildcard certificates should work out of the box via DNS challenge.

 ### Configuring bind9 for the DNS challenge
 *(Another option would be to use the [acme-dns server](https://github.com/joohoi/acme-dns) for this)*